TheCyberLocal/OmniBrowse/README.md

 3. Each browser tab has its own URL and history, which is reset after each new search.
 4. Click into any of the results within each browser tab, and switch to another tab without losing your place in the original tab.

-Enjoy a seamless browsing experience with OmniBrowse!
+Enjoy a seamless browsing experience with OmniBrowser!